sidnik007/Billing-Tool/README.md

 This is a Billing Application which calculates the total price of items in the basket.

 ### Running the application
 Makefile is used for running the application.
-Give the following command to run the application `make runApp`
+Give the following command to run the application `make run`

 ### Specifications
 Specifications are converted into executable feature files.